chickswag/restful_distance_calculator/README.md

 <img src="distance_calculator/img.png" width="200"/>

-#Files
+# Files
-added a route under Api directory created a controller to handle the requests added 2 functions
+added a route under Api directory

+created a controller to handle the requests

+added 2 functions

 1. processData - To proess the incoming request and neccesary validation
-2. get_distance - to calcute distance
+2. get_distance - To calcute distance
 	- parametes(unit,array data) -> returns a float